theonewhowritesthedocs/lwms-docs/docs/core_functions/shipping_multi_site_transfer.md

 The **Batch/Serial Number** should be disabled for this procedure.
 Currently, it gets enabled after setting the **Warehouse** manually.
 :::

-And last but no least we have the **Quantity**.
+And last but no least you have the **Quantity**.
 Set it to the value you see fit.

 :::danger[development]
 <u>**Visual:**</u> Field name.